DonMMK/ExpressExpo/README.md

 - **Firebase** or **Supabase** for backend and database
 - **RevenueCat** for in‑app purchases or subscriptions
 - **PostHog** for analytics

+Assuming you've never built a mobile app before, or even written a line of code, this guide will walk you through the entire process step‑by‑step.
+Lets imaging building a app like a resturant.
+A resturant has a front of house where customers interact with the menu, place orders and enjoy their meals.
+The back of house is where the chefs prepare the food, handle orders or even reaching out to external vendors to get more ingredients.

+When you imagine it this way it makes it easier to understand the different components of a mobile app.
+The front of house is like the frontend of the app that users interact with, while the back of house is like the backend that handles data storage, user authentication, and other server‑side logic.

+For our mobile app, we will use Expo (React Native) for the frontend, Firebase or Supabase for the backend.
+We will have external services running in the app to handle payments (RevenueCat) and analytics (PostHog).

 ---